Laser structuring of organic optoelectronic devices

 Using the S neox confocal capabilities and the 150X objective, laser-written lines with a width of some micrometers and a depth of about 100 nm were monitored

 and P3 separates the top electrodes.
-The area between this P1-P3 is does not emit light and should be minimized.
-Laser ablation is a proven method to structure P1, P2 and P3 and decrease the inactive area.
+The area between this P1-P3 does not emit light and should be minimized.
+Laser ablation is a proven method to structure P1, P2, and P3 and decrease the inactive area.

 To structure P2 it pivotal to preserve the bottom electrode unscathed.
 In this case, P2 is composed of three different layers, SuperYellow/PEI/ZnO.
 The total thickness of all three layers is between 50-60 nm.

 Figure 2 shows the 3D contour of the laser-written line at λ=550 nm with F=210 mJ/cm2 and 95% pulse overlap.
 The ablation depth goes beyond 60 nm, and part of the bottom electrode is removed (dark blue area).

 Figure 3 shows the 3D contour of the laser-written line at λ=550 nm with F=110 mJ/cm2 and 85% pulse overlap.